kera-cudmore/seaside-sewing/README.md

 The product detail page gives more details about the chosen item.
 An image of the product is displayed on the left of medium and large screens, and at the top of small screens.
 When the user hovers over the image they are shown a magnifying lens which allows them to look at the item in more detail (perfect for looking at intricate patterns of some of the fabrics!).
 This magnifying lens works on desktop and mobile.

-To the right on medium and large screens (underneath the image on small screeens) is the Product information.
+To the right on medium and large screens (underneath the image on small screens) is the Product information.
 The title is displayed followed by the price, and if the user is a superuser, they will find a set of edit and delete buttons for the product for ease of admin.
 The description for the product follows and underneath that the tags (if they contain values) for category, colour, stock and rating.
 The Category Tag is a link that when clicked will take the user to the products page containing all items in that category.

 A quantity selector comes next, with plus and minus buttons and a quantity input which allows the user to input their value.
 The minus quantity button is disabled when the value is 1, and is enabled above this.
 The plus button is enabled until it reaches the stock level, and then becomes disabled.
 The user may enter more than the stock level into the quantity input box, however they will be shown a tooltip on trying to add the item to their bag letting them know the value must be equal or less than the stock level as a number.